 When you create a raster dataset in a geodatabase, you are creating an empty location to contain a raster dataset.
 You can then add a raster dataset to the empty location by copying or mosaicking one or more raster datasets into your empty one.
 You can also use this dataset with the geoprocessing tools or ArcGIS Spatial Analyst extension operations to receive results.

-A raster dataset can be created in any type of geodatabase—personal, file, or ArcSDE—or on its own on disk, such as a TIFF file.
+A raster dataset can be created in any type of geodatabase or on its own on disk, such as a TIFF file.
 You can create a raster dataset using the context menu in ArcCatalog or using the Create Raster Dataset tool.
-To learn about the raster dataset file types that you can create, see Supported raster dataset file formats.
+To learn about the raster dataset file types that you can create, see the Supported raster dataset file formats topic.

 - Right-click a geodatabase and click New > Raster Dataset.